vrsp11603/CPE313_CPE32S8_Group2_Final-Project_Recipe-Recommendation-System/YOLOv8 Model/README.md

    <tr>
       <td colspan = "2">
          <p align = 'justify'>
-   The confusion matrix indicates perfect accuracy in detecting bitter gourd and eggplant, and high accuracy for cabbage and cauliflower.
-However, there are significant misclassifications for chicken, garlic, and especially ginger.
-Misclassifications frequently occur between similar-looking ingredients, such as pork with beef and papaya, and ginger with garlic.
+   The confusion matrix for YOLOv8 shows varied performance across different categories.
+Bitter-gourd, Cabbage, Cauliflower, Eggplant, and Sayote achieve perfect classification accuracy.
+However, some categories like Bottle-Gourd and Carrots have lower accuracies of 70%.
+Notable misclassifications include Beef being confused with Pork and Milkfish, and Chicken with Cauliflower.
+Background images also show significant confusion with various categories such as Tomato and Tilapia.
          </p>
       </td>
    </tr>